halibal/halibal/readme.md

 ## About Me

-I'm a front end developer.
-Working as a freelance translator (not sworn) (EN<>TR) in my spare time for over 7 years.
-In March, 2022, I've started my front end development journey and at the moment I'm familiar with Git, Github, HTML, CSS, SASS, Bootstrap, Javascript, jQuery and ReactJS.
-For the short-term, I'll be mastering every possible section that front end development includes, and for the long-term I will become a web 3.0 developer.
+I'm a front-end developer.
+Worked as a freelance translator (not sworn) (EN<>TR) in my spare time for over 7 years.
+In March, 2022, I've started my front-end development journey.
+I believe in developing oneself constantly by following recent developments in the field and working as a team.
+At the moment I'm familiar with Git version control system and GitHub, development methodologies such as Agile and Scrum, project management systems like Jira; API imitation servers like mockAPI and Postman — API management/testing platform.

+In my projects, I've been using programming languages, preprocessors, frameworks, libraries, module bundlers and data formats such as HTML, CSS, SASS (SCSS), JSON, Bootstrap, JavaScript, jQuery, WebPack, React JS, Redux-Toolkit.
+Implementing clean coding, and complying with deadline in these projects are two of my top priorities.
+For the short-term goals, I'll master React JS and Redux-Toolkit; As for the long-term, I'll become a web 3.0 developer.

 <p align="center" style="text-align: center;">
     <a href="https://github.com/halibal">